Mama's Milk Tea, Organic, 1/2 lb.(MMT-2)

 Embrace the beauty of motherhood with this nutirent-rich tea for new mama's and babies.

-Red raspberry leaf and milk thistle seed play large roles in this rejuvenating tea to help support your body as a new mother, so you can focus on your new little blessing.
+Red Raspberry leaf and Blessed Thistle play large roles in this rejuvenating tea to help support your body as a new mother, so you can focus on your new little blessing.
 Drinking a daily infusion of this beneficial blend, which includes iron-boosting nettle leaf, dandelion and blessed thistle, can help keep both mother and baby joined together in strength and good health.
 (Not recommended for pregnant women.)

 1. Heat 1 cup of water to 208 degrees.